 Chicken and dumplings are deeply comforting and (typically) not considered a light meal.

 Many recipes add processed shortcuts –– like adding canned “cream of” soup or making crockpot chicken and dumplings with Bisquick or Pillsbury –– leaving you with a dinner that doesn’t feel particularly wholesome.

-A lover of a recipe makeover challenge, I decided to try my hand at making healthy crockpot chicken and dumplings from scratch.
+A lover of a recipe makeover challenge (you’re welcome, Chicken Gnocchi Soup), I decided to try my hand at making healthy crockpot chicken and dumplings from scratch.

 I was determined to create a recipe that was straightforward enough to make on a weeknight, nutritious enough to be a part of a regular dinner rotation, AND that tasted special enough for a weekend feast.